6 Ways to Use Canva to Help Your Online Course Stand Out

 And if you’ve never created one, infographics are seriously one of the most fun types of content to create.
 Give it a try…surely you have some content in your course which would translate to a great infographic!

 With WP Courseware, you’re able to not only place entire course outlines using a shortcode, but you can also place individual course modules (or groupings of similar lessons) on a page.
-The approach we took with our first WP Courseware course was to create a page which included graphical “buttons” that each linked out to another page that listed the units within that module.
-We actually placed these “buttons” within our member dashboard which included a welcome video at the top as well as links to all of our other resources such as our community forum, help desk, etc. But here are a few examples of the buttons we used…
+The approach I took with my first WP Courseware course was to create a page which included graphical “buttons” that each linked out to another page that listed the units within that module.
+I actually placed these “buttons” within the member dashboard which included a welcome video at the top as well as links to all of the other resources such as a community forum, help desk, etc. But here are a few examples of the buttons I used…

 4. COURSE LESSON HEADERS

-Since we launched WP Courseware five years ago, we’ve looked at thousands of online training courses created by our customers.
-And it’s shocking how few course creators make use of branding within their training.
-Again, Joseph Michael, who I mentioned above, does a great job with this and he keeps a consistent brand across his website, courses, individual lessons, downloadable resources, etc. When Ben and I created that first course which led to the evolution of WP Courseware, we did the same thing.
-It was a comprehensive membership site with not only the training, but also forums, ebooks, and many other elements and we always ensured that our brand was present everywhere.
+Since the launch of WP Courseware five years ago, I’ve looked at thousands of online training courses created by our customers.
+And it’s shocking how few course creators make use of branding within their online course.
+You have the ability to splash branding across your website, courses, individual lessons, downloadable resources, etc. When I created that first course which led to the evolution of WP Courseware, I did the same thing.
+It was a comprehensive membership site with not only the training, but also forums, ebooks, and many other elements and I always ensured that my brand was present everywhere.

 Canva has a lot of tools and template for blogging and social media which can help you easily create branded graphics to place within your course units to keep consistency throughout all of your training material.
-For example, Joseph’s little cartoon avatar of himself appears everywhere…even dressed as a ninja in the weekly tips he sends out via social media!
+Using Canva for online courses makes it easy to have continuity across all your branding!

 5. PRESENTATION SLIDES